 - Choose the right footwear for your feet

 - Wear custom foot orthotics if prescribed by your Podiatrist

-- Commit to a treatment program and follow the advice
+- Commit to a care management program and follow the advice

 At My Foot Dr Singapore, we use shockwave therapy to manage Achilles tendonopathy, plantar fasciitis/fasciopathy, painful trigger points, and other musculoskeletal disorders of the foot and lower limb.